 Lumin PDF safety and privacy review

-Following the Lumin PDF data breach, the company has ramped up its security to ensure continued protection for user data.
-CEO Max Ferguson stresses that Lumin PDF’s safety commitment to users is strong.
+Following the Lumin data breach, the company has ramped up its security to ensure continued protection for user data.
+CEO Max Ferguson stresses that Lumin’s safety commitment to users is strong.

 - Heightened role-based access control.
 Lumin has intensified authentication requirements and narrowed access controls to limit the risk of any internal breach.